KanterAlon/MadrijApp/README.md

 Create a new **Web Service** on [Render](https://render.com) using this repository.
 Set the build command to `npm run build` and the start command to `npm run start`.
 Make sure the required environment variables are configured in the dashboard.

+## Database

+Run the SQL scripts under `sql/migrations` on your Supabase instance to keep the schema up to date.
+The file `20240411_add_activo_to_janijim.sql` adds a column used for soft deleting janijim.